cn0047/stash/ed/t.algorithms/graph.md

 All edges can be stored in adjacent matrix or adjacent list or in icidence matrix.

-Binary decision diagram (BDD) -  is a data structure that is used to represent a Boolean function.
-On a more abstract level, BDDs can be considered as a compressed representation of sets or relations.

 Directed acyclic graph - ...

 Directed acyclic word graph - ...